t-Pebbling and Extensions: -Pebbling

+In Section~\ref{TC}, we describe prior work on pebbling in trees and cycles.
+In Section~\ref{DBB}, we prove a bound on $\pi_t(G,\br)$ which will be useful in subsequent sections.
+In Section~\ref{GD2}, we prove our main result, which provides an upper bound on the $t$-pebbling number of a graph which has diameter $2$.
+In Section~\ref{GLD}, we address graphs of larger diameter by strengthening the known asymptotic lower bound on the value $\pi(n,d)$, the maximum pebbling number of an $n$-vertex graph with diameter $d$.

-\section{Trees and Cycles}
+\subsection{Trees and Cycles}

-In this section we describe prior work on pebbling in trees and cycles.
-To find the pebbling number of a vertex $r$ in a tree $T$, Chung~\cite{Hypercubes} defined $T_r^*$ as the directed graph in which all edges in $T$ are directed toward $r$.
-She then described \emph{path partitions} and \emph{maximal path partitions} in the tree $T_r^*$, which we generalize to describe path partitions in the undirected tree $T$ as well. \\ \textbf{Definition}~\cite{Hypercubes}: A \emph{path partition} of a undirected tree $T$ or of a tree $T_r^*$ in which all edges are directed toward the vertex $r$ is a partition of the edges of the tree into sets in such a way that the edges in each set in the partition form a path in $T$, or a path directed toward $r$ in $T_r^*$.
+To find the pebbling number of a vertex $\br$ in a tree $T$, Chung~\cite{Hypercubes} defined $T_\br^*$ as the directed graph in which all edges in $T$ are directed toward $\br$.
+She then described \emph{path partitions} and \emph{maximal path partitions} in the tree $T_r^*$, which we generalize to describe path partitions in the undirected tree $T$ as well. \\ \textbf{Definition} (Chung~\cite{Hypercubes}): A \emph{path partition} of a undirected tree $T$ or of a tree $T_\br^*$ in which all edges are directed toward the vertex $\br$ is a partition of the edges of the tree into sets in such a way that the edges in each set in the partition form a path in $T$, or a path directed toward $\br$ in $T_\br^*$.
 The \emph{path-size sequence} of a path partition is the sequence of lengths of the paths in nonincreasing order, $a_1 \geq a_2 \geq \cdots \geq a_k$.
-A \emph{maximal path partition} in $T$ or in $T_r^*$ is a path partition whose path-size sequence is lexicographically greatest. \\ Chung found $\pi_t(T, r)$, and Bunde \emph{et~al.}~\cite{BCCMW} gave $\pi_t(T)$.
-We present these results as Theorem~\ref{t-pebbling trees}. \begin{theorem}[Chung~\cite{Hypercubes}; Bunde \emph{et~al.}~\cite{BCCMW}] If $r$ is a vertex in a tree $T$, then $\pi_t(T,r)$ is given by
+A \emph{maximal path partition} in $T$ or in $T_\br^*$ is a path partition whose path-size sequence is lexicographically greatest. \\ Chung found $\pi_t(T, \br)$, and Bunde \emph{et~al.}~\cite{BCCMW} gave $\pi_t(T)$.
+We present these results as Theorem~\ref{t-pebbling trees}. \begin{theorem}[Chung~\cite{Hypercubes}; Bunde \emph{et~al.}~\cite{BCCMW}] If $\br$ is a vertex in a tree $T$, then $\pi_t(T,\br)$ is given by